FredericGariepy/LighthouseLabs/PKM/W4/D2/workflow.md

 ```

 ### [The SOC Methodology](https://secureglobal.de/the-soc-methodology)
+The SOC is used for fast “mass processing” of events to detect whether it is “noise”, false positives or real incidents.
+Incidents are handled accordingly, “noise” and false positives are registered and must be kept to a minimum by the specialist department that operates the IT security assets (firewalls, proxies, antivirus, etc.).

 The SOC handles the fast processing of events.
 - If events are known/easy to solve – these are forwarded from the SOC to the relevant division (IT-Security, Networking, Servers etc.).
 - If events are not easy to solve or completely unknown, they will be forwarded to the [**CSIRT**](#glossary).